oracle-livelabs/developer/redwood-extensions/welcome/welcome.md

 | 5 |Canvas | Displays a design/live view (or code view) of your page content |
 {: title="Designer Regions"}

+Note that you can collapse and expand tabs to better manage your working area.
+When collapsed the tab will show as a vertical tab on the side of the editor.
+To expand/collapse a tab click that specific tab.

 **Tip:** In the header area (the black bar along the top), you'll also find the Undo and Redo buttons, which look like this:

   ![Undo button](images/undo.png)